debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-as-routing-profiles/add-destination-to-lorawan-as-routing-profile.md

 5. Click **Save** in the AS routing profile panel.

-    -\> The Status frame is updated with your last modifications.
+    -\&gt; The Status frame is updated with your last modifications.

-    -\> The LoRaWAN® AS routing profile is ready to be allocated to a LoRaWAN® device:
+    -\&gt; The LoRaWAN® AS routing profile is ready to be allocated to a LoRaWAN® device:

     - Either when creating the device.